PowerDNS/lightningstream/docs/pdns-auth-installation.md

-# Lightning Stream with PowerDNS Authoritative
+# Lightning Stream with PowerDNS Authoritative server

-This section explains how to install and run Lightning Stream with PowerDNS Authoritative the old fashioned way.
+This section explains how to install and run Lightning Stream with the PowerDNS Authoritative server the old fashioned way.

 !!!
 TODO